Luser0/WhatsApp-AutoResponder/README.md

 # WhatsApp AutoResponder
-a js noob implementation of [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) to auto respond to any message received
+An implementation of [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) to auto respond to any message received

 TO DO: